-The Company has been named a nominal defendant in a lawsuit filed in the U.S. District Court, Southern District of New York, on August 25, 2021, by one of the Company's stockholders, Deborah Donoghue (Case No. 1:21-cv-07182).
-The suit names the Company's Chief Business Officer, and Vice Chairman of the Company's board of directors, Mr. Thomas Gad as an additional defendant, and it seeks to compel Mr. Gad to disgorge alleged short swing profits stemming from a certain transaction involving the Company's common stock undertaken by Mr. Gad on March 10, 2021 together with appropriate interest and costs of the lawsuit.
+The Company was named a nominal defendant in a lawsuit filed in the U.S. District Court, Southern District of New York, on August 25, 2021, by one of the Company's stockholders, Deborah Donoghue (Case No. 1:21-cv-07182).
+The lawsuit asserted claims against Mr. Thomas Gad, the Company's Chief Business Officer, and Vice Chairman of the Company's board of directors, and sought to compel Mr. Gad to disgorge alleged short swing profits stemming from a certain transaction involving the Company's common stock undertaken by Mr. Gad on March 10, 2021 together with appropriate interest and costs of the lawsuit.
 On December 17, 2021, Mr. Gad filed a Motion to Dismiss the lawsuit.
-On August 8, 2022, the Court denied Mr. Gad's Motion to Dismiss the lawsuit.
-The parties have completed documentary discovery and depositions.
+On August 8, 2022, the Court denied Mr. Gad's Motion to Dismiss based on the record at the time.
+The parties have since completed documentary discovery and depositions.
 On February 1, 2024, both the Plaintiff and Mr. Gad filed their respective motions for summary judgment.
-The Company is of the opinion that the claim is without merit and intends to maintain this position in the proceedings.
-In addition, the Company has been informed by Mr. Gad that he also believes the claim is without merit, that he has strong defenses against such claim and that he intends to vigorously defend the action.
-The Company has assessed the proceedings and does not believe that it is probable that a gain or a liability will be realized by the Company.
-As a result, the Company did not record any loss or gain contingencies for this matter.
+On August 5, 2024 the Court denied Plaintiff's motion for summary judgement, granted Mr. Gad's motion for summary judgement and terminated the case.
+On August 26, 2024, Plaintiff filed a notice of appeal.
+The Company shall participate in the remaining appeal as a nominal party only, as it did in the underlying action and mediation.
+Plaintiff/Appellant's appeal brief was filed on December 9, 2024.
+The named defendants have until March 31, 2025 to file their response.